missLaiba22/HealthMate2nd/External_Interface_Requirements_HealthMate.md

 **SI-4: Speech Processing Services**
 **SI-4.1:** The system uses OpenAI Whisper for speech-to-text conversion with support for multiple languages and accents.

-**SI-4.2:** Text-to-speech functionality is provided through Flutter TTS with configurable voice settings and speech rates.
+**SI-4.2:** Text-to-speech functionality is provided through a platform-appropriate TTS solution with configurable voice settings and speech rates.

 ### 3.7.2.3 Database Interfaces